-Employers often offer settlement agreements to settle a potential unfair dismissal claim.
-They offer a sum of money so that they do not have to follow a dismissal procedure.
-To assist in your understanding about unfair dismissal, we will outline the basics, and the factors that will be relevant to being offered terms of a settlement agreement.
-This article is a guide to unfair dismissal, setting out the basics for you, the employee who has been dismissed or feels they may be dismissed.
-If you are interested in learning more about constructive dismissal, which is where you are still placed in your job but feel that you’re being forced to leave, see our article on that here.
+Unfair dismissal settlement agreements are fairly commonplace, and in order to understand whether you deserve a settlement agreement in your case, it is necessary to understand more about unfair dismissal itself.
+This article is a guide to unfair dismissal, setting out the basics for you, the employee who has actually been dismissed.
+If you are interested to learn more about constructive dismissal, which is where you are still in your job but feel that you’re being forced to leave, see our article on that here.

 Two years’ service needed

-You need to be employed for at least two years to bring a claim for unfair dismissal.
-Before an employee has two years’ service there is no requirement for your employer to follow an official procedure.
-Put simply, providing they give appropriate notice an employer can dismiss the employee.
-They don’t have to mention your performance, a company restructure or any reason at all, but often they do give something along these lines as reasoning for dismissing you.
+You need to be employed for at least two years in order to bring a claim for unfair dismissal.
+Prior to acheiving your two years’ service, it is ridiculously easy for your employer to dismiss you.
+All they have to do is inform you that they are dismissing you, and that’s it.
+They don’t have to mention your performance or a company restructure or any reason at all, but often they do mention something like this.

 Unfair Dismissal Claims not requiring 2 years’ service